rossdederer/KWantera/README.md

 # KWantera Stock Sample Application
-The application is broken into two parts.
+The application is comprised into two sections /client and /server.
 The client side that contains the charting logic and the server side which collects data located under the /data direcotry and provides access to them via a webapi/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.